matm/jQuery-File-Upload-Wiki/Options.md

 ### withCredentials
 Indicates whether or not cross-site XMLHttpRequest file uploads should be made using credentials such as cookies or authorization headers.
 Sets the [withCredentials property](https://developer.mozilla.org/en/xmlhttprequest#Properties) on the XMLHttpRequest object.

 * Type: *boolean*
 * Default: *false*

+### forceIframeUpload
+If set to *true*, forces the use of iframes for the upload process, even if the browser is capable of [XMLHttpRequest](https://developer.mozilla.org/en/xmlhttprequest) file uploads.
+This can be useful for cross-site file uploads, if the [Access-Control-Allow-Origin](https://developer.mozilla.org/En/HTTP_Access_Control#Access-Control-Allow-Origin) header cannot be set for the server-side upload handler which is required for cross-site [XMLHttpRequest](https://developer.mozilla.org/en/xmlhttprequest) file uploads.

+* Type: *boolean*
+* Default: *false*